Is your body-mind really doing a job or just you doing a job?

 I stopped my internal chatter box.

-Think about this for a second, how nerd I am, unknown person, first meeting, and first question in the book dating club.
+I was thinking myself for a second, how nerd I am, unknown person, first meeting, and first question in the book dating club.

-She replied so quickly that I was amazed, ” I love books of great experiences and great thinking, and as a person, of course, my boyfriend Megda.”
+She replied so quickly that I was amazed, “I love books of great experiences, great thinking, and great innovations, and as a writing style, of course, my boyfriend Megda’s romantic style.”

-I spoke the name, “Megda.”
+I said, “Megda.”

 How long have you been in love?

 “Many years ago my dad started this meeting, a book dating club.
-It was basically three families, 6 adults, me and Megda.
+It was basically three families, 6 adults, myself and Megda.
 We would meet once every three weeks at the dinner table.
 We would discuss one hour about the book that could transform our lives and eat dinner together,” she added.

-“One day, we were discussing the book “Man’s Search for Meaning” by Dr. Viktor E. Frankl, we got attracted to each other and fell in love with our common spirit and connection.
+“One day, we were discussing the book “Man’s Search for Meaning” by Dr. Viktor E. Frankl, MD, PhD, we got attracted to each other and fell in love with our common spirit and connection.
 This was the beginning of our relationship,” she explained.

 As Sammi’s words, she was eating, her parents were there, her eyes were occasionally stopping on Megda’s face.

-She realized the words that Dr. Frankl said in his book: love is the only way to grasp another human being in the innermost core of his/her personality.
-No one can become fully aware of the very essence of another human being unless you love the person.
+She realized the words that Dr. Frankl said in his book: “love is the only way to grasp another human being in the innermost core of his/her personality.
+No one can become fully aware of the very essence of another human being unless you love the person.”

 Sammi and Megda’s interests were very similar.
 They would spend time on similar activities, they would go fishing and grocery together, they go running and walking together, they go to movies together, and they also cook together, as Sammi said.